-I grew up reading hundreds of books and filling a dozen notebooks a year with ideas and observations.
-I wrote thousands of stories, most of them terrible and all of them character driven.
-It felt less like invention and more like observation of an inner imaginative experience, and the longer I watched my characters, the more they started to look back at me.
+Writing for me is less like invention and more like observation of an inner imaginative experience, and the longer I watched my characters, the more they started to look back at me.
 Combining this experience with filmmaking is where my obsession with metafiction really took off.

 While it may seem esoteric from the outside, metafiction is igniting the human connection to the things that we make.
 Never has this been more relevant than in the coming decade: a time, as we all know, when interfacing is key.
 I believe that every idea has a voice, and its up to storytellers to help translate those voices; not only through inspiration and feeling, but through the discipline of an organized mind.